 On this booking page, you will see an option to select your ticket.
 After selecting the quantity of tickets requires, click ‘Add to Basket’.
 You will then be directed payment.
-Following successful payment, you will automatically be emailed your ticket.
-We will then send you a welcome pack containing important information such as fishing locations within 2 working days.
-You must present your ticket to us on arrival to the festival.
+Following successful payment, the confirmation email you receive is acknowledgment of your place.
+We will then send you a welcome pack containing important information such as fishing locations, registration times and rules via email prior to the festival date.

 Where are the fishing locations?

-TThese will be released ahead of the festival.
+These will be released ahead of the festival.
 Our guides are still working hard to identify fishing locations that are both safe and offer great fishing.
-A comprehensive map of where to fish and where not to fish will be included in the aforementioned welcome pack after purchasing your ticket.
+A list of where to fish and where not to fish will be included in the aforementioned welcome pack after purchasing your ticket.

 How can I get to the fishing locations?